-We will promote learning, best practice and assist good communication between all relevant sectors and Government to assist in the effective implementation of the T:BUC Strategy
+In 2016 we said we would promote learning, best practice and assist good communication between all relevant sectors and Government to assist in the effective implementation of the T:BUC Strategy.

-- Advise government on the practical impact and delivery of policy - Provide a critical link in all aspects of community relations between wider society and government through the T:BUC Engagement Forum - Encourage and develop the capacity of people and organisations - Identify and collate relevant research and evaluation to share good practice and learning locally and internationally - Be an advocate and conduit for positive change, good relations, peace building and reconciliation - Communicate and show case good practice and information regionally to raise awareness and better involve wider society in building a united community
+Advise government on the practical impact and delivery of policy.

+Provide a critical link in all aspects of community relations between wider society and government through the T:BUC Engagement Forum.

+Encourage and develop the capacity of people and organisations.

+Identify and collate relevant research and evaluation to share good practice and learning locally and internationally.

+Be an advocate and conduit for positive change, good relations, peace building and reconciliation.

+Communicate and show case good practice and information regionally to raise awareness and better involve wider society in building a united community.

+KEY OUTPUT AND OUTCOME INDICATOR:

-Key output and outcome indicator: Progress and developments associated with T:BUC will be widely shared; learning will be disseminated and aimed at improving practice and an outcome focused approach to delivery.
+Progress and developments associated with T:BUC will be widely shared; learning will be disseminated and aimed at improving practice and an outcome focused approach to delivery.